slibbe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 11: 29 January 2019

+**Today's Progress**: #100DaysOfCode #day11 Design exercise, describe problem and structure in MarkDown, start with solution in Go.
+At this time I feel that I should do some practise before picking up another book, since after some experience explanations tend to make more sense.

+ **Problem**: Have text in two (or more columns) split in two parts, place other arbitrary string in the middle, and print total file again.

+ **Thoughts**: This could be done easily in bash ;-)

+**Link(s) to work**:

 ### Day 10: 28 January 2019

 **Today's Progress**: #100DaysOfCode #day10 Finishing the PacktPub Learn Go in 3 Hours course.